dreamcat4/docker-images/irssi/README.md

 * The config file is located at `/config/ngircd/ngircd.conf`
 * This irc server is pre-configured to listen only on the localhost `127.0.0.1` network interface.
-* Includes pairing passwords for the localhost `xtheme` services daemon.
+* Includes pairing passwords for the localhost `atheme` services daemon.

 NOTE:

 This IRC server is minimally configured.
 But should be safe to use for private localhost use only.
 To be taking this ngircd instnace public (exposing ports to outside).
-Then at very least you should change the xtheme pairing passwords.
-In both ngircd config file and xtheme's config file.
+Then at very least you should change the atheme pairing passwords.
+In both ngircd config file and atheme's config file.

 However its not recommended to use this single fat image for any public of semi-public hosting.
 As other IRC programs are running in the same image.
 For better hardening, use seperate sigle-service docker images, each linked together.
-For example 1 container for ngircd, 1 container for xtheme services.
+For example 1 container for ngircd, 1 container for atheme services.

-Xtheme services:
+atheme services:

-* The config file is located at `/config/xtheme/xtheme.conf`
+* The config file is located at `/config/atheme/atheme.conf`
 * These servcies are only minimally configured (enough to work with the ngircd instance)
 * The actual services offered (nickserv, chanserv, sasl, etc) are all left at defaults
 * The pairing passwords (for connection to this IRC services daemon) are also configured in `ngircd.conf`